 describe(rwa)

 This command summarizes key descriptive statistics of a data frame, and the summary is provided in Table 2.
-As we see in Table 2, all variables have a minimum value of 0, while the minimum score should be 1.
+As we can see in Table 2, all the variables have a minimum value of 0, while the minimum score should be 1.
 Again, there is no information provided in the codebook regarding what 0 actually represents.
 Therefore, before deciding what we should do next, it is better to find out how many 0 we have in the data frame.
 To this end, we can calculate the percentage of 0 in each item by running these commands:

 zero <- colSums(rwa == 0) / nrow(rwa) * 100 # Computing the percentage of "0" in each column. print(zero) # Showing the percentage of "0" for each item.